aomarks/template/README.md

 # template

-An template layout for a web + node project
+My template for a modern web + node project

 ## Tests